talsma-ict/umldoclet/usage.md

 #### -plantumlServerUrl &lt;url&gt;

 Base URL for the PlantUML server.
-Bypass the built-in internal PlantUML version that requires graphviz to be installed, but use a running plantuml-server instead to generate UML diagrams.
+Bypass the built-in internal PlantUML version and use a remote plantuml-server instead to generate UML diagrams.

-You can run a plantuml-server using docker:
+You can locally run a plantuml-server using docker:

 ```shell
 docker run -d -p 8080:8080 plantuml/plantuml-server:latest